cpske/ISP/assignment/week5a.md

         return []
     return words
 ```
 Which Tip from *Practices of an Agile Developer* Reference Card tells you that you should improve this code?
-Write the **number** and **title** of the Tip on the Ref Card, e.g. "1.
-Blame doesn't fix bugs." but without quotation marks.
+Write the **number** and **title** of the Tip on the Ref Card, such as: *1.
+Blame doesn't fix bugs.*

 10. What are good uses of comments?
 (Check all correct answers.)
   - [ ] Make is easy for inexperienced programmers to understand the code.